 Reaching Mythic on Arena – Limited

-As we talked about reaching Mythic in Limited is technically easier and faster than playing Standard.
+As we talked about, reaching Mythic in Limited is technically easier and faster than playing Constructed.
 However, you need to pay to enter a Draft.

-If you aren’t that good at drafting, you can find more information about it in our latest Core Set 2021 Draft Guide.
+If you aren’t that good at drafting, you can find more information about it in our latest Crimson Vow Draft Guide.

 Should You Try To Reach Mythic on Arena?

 It depends on what your goals are.
 If you want to improve as a player, then it’s definitely worth it to try to reach Mythic.
 Not only will you find out how good your skills are, you’ll also play against better opponents, which will in turn improve your game.